tegonal/oss-template/README.md

 Following the steps you should perform after cloning this template repository:

 1. execute init.sh
-2. adjust/check the TBD in this file
+2. adjust/check the TODO in this file
 3. add a [new discussion category](https://github.com/tegonal/scala-commons/discussions/categories/new)
    `Contributor Q&A` -- `Ask other contributors for help`
 4. in order that the tegonal-bot pushes changes to its own fork (e.g. when executing gt-update.yml --